remix-run/remix/docs/guides/single-fetch.md

 With Single Fetch, Remix now uses [`turbo-stream`][turbo-stream] under the hood which provides first class support for streaming and allows you to automatically serialize/deserialize more complex data than JSON.
 The following data types can be streamed down directly via `turbo-stream`: `BigInt`, `Date`, `Error`, `Map`, `Promise`, `RegExp`, `Set`, `Symbol`, and `URL`.
 Subtypes of `Error` are also supported as long as they have a globally available constructor on the client (`SyntaxError`, `TypeError`, etc.).

-This may or may not require any changes to your code once enabling Single Fetch:
+This may or may not require any immediate changes to your code once enabling Single Fetch:

 - ✅ `json` responses returned from `loader`/`action` functions will still be serialized via `JSON.stringify` so if you return a `Date`, you'll receive a `string` from `useLoaderData`/`useActionData`
 - ⚠️ If you're returning a `defer` instance or a naked object, it will now be serialized via `turbo-stream`, so if you return a `Date`, you'll receive a `Date` from `useLoaderData`/`useActionData`
   - If you wish to maintain current behavior (excluding streaming `defer` responses), you may just wrap any existing naked object returns in `json`

 This also means that you no longer need to use the `defer` utility to send `Promise` instances over the wire!
 You can include a `Promise` anywhere in a naked object and pick it up on `useLoaderData().whatever`.
 You can also nest `Promise`'s if needed - but beware of potential UX implications.

+Once adopting Single Fetch, it is recommended that you incrementally remove the usage of `json`/`defer` throughout your application in favor of returning raw objects.

 ### React Rendering APIs